benjaminlread/benjaminlread/tools/zotero-tags-count.md

 layout: page
 title: Frequency Count of Zotero Tags via Stata
 ---
 This do-file generates a list of tags (keywords) in a Zotero library.
-In the results, each observation contains a tag and a count of the number of times that tag appears in the Zotero library.
-The Zotero library must be exported to .csv format first.
-Assumes you want to include both manual tags and automatic tags, but could include only the former or the latter.</P>
+In the results, each observation contains a unique tag and a count of the number of times that tag appears in the Zotero library.
+Before running this do-file, you must first export your library from Zotero in .csv format (File --> Export library).
+Zotero contains two kinds of tags, "manual" (applied by the user) and "automatic" (retrieved from e.g. library databases).
+This code assumes you want to include both manual tags and automatic tags, but if you wish you can exclude one or the other type.

 ## tag_count.do